Kaartik7/python_speaker/README.md

 # python_speaker
+Developing python programs with output method as audio.
-Using pyttsx3 library to make python code that reads pdfs, cvs, etc. Using openmapweather api to get the weather of any city in the world and output as audio.
-More to be added
+Using pyttsx3 library to make python code that reads out pdfs, cvs, etc. Using openmapweather api to get weather of cities accross the globe.
+Creating an audio based weather reporter.
+Currently working on using pyaudio to develop an audio spectrum analyser.